Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 };
 ```

 What is this `useState` business here?
-In React, you can use these functions called hooks to insert state management inside of your components.
-For example, here we define two variables - called `loading` and `user` -  by deconstructing the array returned by the `useState` hook.
-Since state is meant to change and be tracked throughout the lifetime of our application - in the case of web applications, this means until the page is refreshed - the hook also provides us with a `set` function to update the state on demand.
-Whenever one of these functions is called, React will rerender itself by executing our components again.
+In React, you can use these functions called **hooks** to insert state management inside of your components.
+For example, here we define two variables - called `loading` and `user` -  by deconstructing the array returned by the `useState` **hook**.
+This array contains two elements, the variable containing the state itself and a function to `set` the state on demand.
+Since state is meant to change and be tracked throughout the lifetime of our application - in the case of web applications, this means until the page is refreshed - the **hook** also provides us with a `set` function to update the state on demand.
+Whenever one of these functions is called, React will rerender each of our components by executing them again.
 The value of the set state element will be updated and we will be able to react to state changes, like for the `loading` variable above.

+Let's take an example to explain how `setState` saves and updates the state.
+When executing `useState`, React returns an array that looks something like this: `[false /* The value we provided as the "default" state */, (newValue) => { /* Some code that will change the state when we give it a new value */ }]`.
+We deconstruct that array into two variables, `loading` and `setLoading`.
+If, at any point, we execute `setLoading(true)`, then React will save the new value internally and execute our components again.
+This means that `useState` will be executed, but now it will return `[true /* the new value we gave it */, (newValue) => { /* Some code */ }]`.
+Is we ever execute `setLoading(false)`, then the same process will happen with a new render process and a changed value for the loading variable.
+This means that we can write code that takes advantage of those possible states, like our ternary operation on `loading`.

 Before we move forward, you might have noticed that we introduced a property in the `App` component called `userId`.
 We need to make sure to provide this property when we create the component in `index.jsx`.
 In our scenario, this ID would be given by our external log-in page.